sorianom/kids-go-books/README.md

 This book was done in LaTeX, using several packages, including *Igo* for the Go diagrams, and *TikZ* for the page layout.

+Thanks to Ai Guan and to Björn Eurenius for kindly checking the draft.

 ## Distribution

 This book is freely available under the Creative Commons BY-NC\_SA 4.0 license.
 Hence, feel free to distribute it to friends and family.